assetgraph/assetgraph/README.rst

 AssetGraph
 ==========

-AssetGraph is an extensible framework for optimizing web pages and web applications.
+AssetGraph is an extensible, `node.js <http://nodejs.org/>`_-based
+framework for manipulating and optimizing web pages and web applications.
 It's the core of the third generation of the production builder tool we are using at One.com for some of our web apps.
 It's in a somewhat usable early alpha state, but still likely to undergo